-It is an amazing cold and flu busting bowl of comfort food.
-Once you taste it, you will love this delicious turmeric chicken soup recipe!
+Tumeric chicken soup is an amazing cold and flu busting bowl of comfort food.
+Once you taste it, you will fall in love with this delicious gluten free chicken soup!
+When you see the ingredients in this clean eating turmeric chicken soup recipe, you are going to think I am crazy.
+This turmeric soup for colds is always on-hand during the winter!

 Turmeric can also: